 Parenting Siblings of Children with Special Needs

-Presenter, Lori Brown-De Alba, MA, LMFT of Fraser has eight years experience working as a clinician with autism spectrum disorders and siblings.
-Lori is mom to two kiddos, one of which has the attribute of autism.
+Presenter, Lori Brown-De Alba, MA, LMFT of Fraser has eight years of experience working as a clinician with autism spectrum disorders and siblings.
+Lori is a mom to two kiddos, one of which has the attribute of autism.